Open a PDF version to print this topic

 Using a spacer with your metered dose inhaler (MDI, inhaler or puffer) can reduce side effects, especially from steroid inhalers.
 Using a spacer can also make the medicine you breathe in up to 50% more effective by helping to get the correct dose into your lungs.

-Adults and older children can place the mouthpiece of the spacer directly into their mouth.
-The mask in the picture below is only for children who cannot seal their lips around the mouthpiece – usually up to 2 to 3 years of age.
+Adults and older tamariki (children) can place the mouthpiece of the spacer directly into their mouth.
+The mask in the picture below is only for tamariki who cannot seal their lips around the mouthpiece – usually up to 2 to 3 years of age.

 Ways of using a spacer